Skip to content

 Dry run

 Use --dry-run to validate a scenario without emitting any events.
-Sonda parses the configuration, prints the resolved settings, and exits.
+Sonda parses (and, for v2, compiles) the configuration, prints the resolved settings, and exits.
 This is useful for catching YAML errors and confirming what Sonda would do before committing to a long run.

 sonda --dry-run metrics --name cpu --rate 10 --duration 30s \